-

 • Plant extracts (tinctures, powders, supplements)

-• Lignocellulosic biomass (chips, plant waste, agricultural residues)
+• Lignocellulosic biomass (wood chips, plant waste, agricultural residues)

 • Finished products containing complex fibers